scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 }
 ```

 wow, did you get it?
 Sometimes your handler is more than just a `func(http.ResponseWriter, *http.Request)`.
 It could be a struct that contains data that could be used in your request logic.
 Like in the above case, `countHandler` maintains a counter protected by a mutex.
-Each and every request to `/count` would increment the counter atmoically.
+Each and every request to `/count` would increment the counter atomically.

 For simple routes, which is just a bunch of instructions we could use `http.HandleFunc`.
 But once your handler gets complex, like having to maintain data that is common to all requests of the handler, then move upward and go for `http.Handle`.